Yourstruggle11/Yourstruggle11/README.md

-- 👋 Hi, I’m Yourstruggle!
+- 👋 hey, this is Yourstruggle!
 - 👀 I’m interested in New things
 - 📫 contact me at souviksen093@gmail.com